yakshG/yakshG/readme.md

 - hi, I’m @yakshG
-/ I’m interested in game development
+- I’m interested in game development/
-/ I’m currently learning blender and unity
+- I’m currently learning blender and unity/
-/ I’m looking to collaborate on creating C# scripts and assets.
+- I’m looking to collaborate on writing C# scripts and creating assets/